-Dutch Kickboxing combines Karate, Boxing, and Muay Thai techniques.
+Dutch Kickboxing is an extremely powerful style that combines Karate, Boxing, and Muay Thai techniques.

 Think of kickboxing first.
 Then add lethal low kicks and heavy hands.
 Drop in spinning back fists, explosive power and fighting spirit.
 What you get is Dutch kickboxing, one of the most dominant striking arts from one of the smallest regions in the world.